OTHER NAMESConstruction AgreementConstruction Management AgreementService Agreement for ConstructionConstruction Services Contract

 A Construction Contract is an agreement that outlines the terms of a construction project.
 Construction Contracts outline the project details, expectations, costs and payments, and can also define how to handle unexpected issues (such as weather delays or material shortages).

-Typically, a contractor will draft the agreement and send it to the property owner to review.
+Typically, a contractor will draft the agreement and send it to the property owner for review.
 Once both parties agree on the terms, they both sign to make the contract legally binding.

 When can you use a Construction Contract?